How to get more from your LinkedIn Company Page

 Company Pages vs Showcase Pages vs Product Pages

-You also have the option to have a Showcase Page or a Product Pages.
+You also have the option to have a Showcase Page or a Product Page.

 Showcase pages help you promote a specific business line, brand, product or service.
 A Showcase Page is also structured so you highlight your product through the related news, articles, messages, thinking etc. in updates you share.
 We’ve seen some companies make effective use of Showcase Pages for a sector specialism, an interest group, a regular event they run, a particular initiative, as well as a key product or service.

-Product pages were reintroduced at the end of 2020 and in their current guise appear via a products tab on your company page.
-They let you showcase specific products via a brief summary, visual aids (such as images, videos) to explain them and customer reviews/testimonials.
+Product pages appear via a products tab on your company page.
+They let you showcase specific products via a brief summary, visual aids (such as images and videos) to explain them and customer reviews/ testimonials.
 You can also add a target audience for a product and one of 6 call-to-action buttons.

 The best Company Pages usually demonstrate a commitment to a regular programme of posting relevant and engaging updates.
-In fact, LinkedIn claim that Companies that post weekly see a 2x lift in engagement with their content.
+LinkedIn claims that Companies that post weekly see a 2x lift in engagement with their content.

-LinkedIn is helping companies discover trending topics and articles to share with target audiences through its new Content Suggestions functionality.
-You can select an audience, explore what’s trending, and share selected articles.
-The audiences LinkedIn has created are a bit broad at present but hopefully over time, you’ll be able to segment further to more precise interest groups.
+LinkedIn is helping companies discover trending topics and articles to share with target audiences through its Content Suggestions functionality.
+You can select an audience, explore trends, and share selected articles.
+Those audiences are a bit broad at present, but hopefully over time LinkedIn will enable businesses to segment further for more precise interest groups.

-In creating your calendar of content, it’s good to factor in these considerations if you want to impress your followers.
+In creating your content calendar, it’s good to factor in these considerations if you want to impress your followers.

 • Is this update relevant to our audience?